hashicorp/packer/website/source/docs/provisioners/shell.html.md

     **Important:** If you customize this, be sure to include something like the `-e` flag, otherwise individual steps failing won't fail the provisioner.

+-   `pause_before` (string) - The amount of time Packer will wait before executing the next script.

 -   `remote_folder` (string) - The folder where the uploaded script will reside on the machine.
 This defaults to '/tmp'.